finagle29/DBSP_DRP/docs/source/usage.rst

 header data is correct for all of the files.
 Add the option ``-i`` or ``--no-interactive`` to turn this behavior off.

+If you only want to reduce a subset of your data, you can select unwanted files in the header validation table GUI and right click to delete them from the current reduction run.
+Be sure to always keep the standard stars you need for fluxing in the data reduction.

 If you want to only reduce the red arm or the blue arm, add the flag ``--arm red`` or ``-a blue`` for short.